 If you have been dreaming about starting your own coffee shop, it's a safe bet to assume that you love coffee.
 But what else do you need to be successful coffee business owner?

 Over the years, we’ve had we have engaged in the discussion of what the traits that determined success of coffee shop owners.
-Of course, running a coffee shop and operating a business requires a both “left and right brain” qualities, but what were they specifically?
+Of course, running a coffee shop and operating a business requires both “left and right brain” qualities, but what were they specifically?

 As you go through the list below, think about the qualities that you have and how they would ultimately help you start your coffee shop business or coffee drive-thru coffee stand.

 Now if you think you don't have many of these traits, consider what traits you do have to start a successful business.
 After all, this isn't an exhaustive list, this is simply a list that we compiled of common traits.
 There are certainly other traits that can be important to coffee shop owners.
+A multitude of positive traits will always benefit a coffee shop owner.

 Here are eleven personal traits that you'll need to be successful at starting a coffee shop business: